jimmyshjj/ChessGPT/README.md

 ### OpenAI API Settings

-- **API Key**: Replace `'sk-'` in `openai.api_key` with your actual OpenAI API key.
+- **API Key**: Replace `'sk-'` in `openai.api_key` with your actual OpenAI API key in line 15.
-- **Base URL**: If you are using a different API base URL, set `base_url` and `openai.base_url` accordingly.
+- **Base URL**: If you are using a different API base URL, set `base_url` and `openai.base_url` accordingly in line 18.

 ### Player Settings

 The `PLAYER_SETTINGS` dictionary configures the settings for White and Black players.
 You can modify the model names, system prompts, and other parameters.

-- **Model**: Specify the AI model to use for each player.
+- **Model**: Specify the AI model to use for each player in line 98.
-- **System Prompt**: Customize the prompt provided to the AI.
+- **System Prompt**: Customize the prompt provided to the AI in line 99.
-- **Pre/Post Content**: Modify the content displayed before and after the prompt.
+- **Pre/Post Content**: Modify the content displayed before and after the prompt in line 103 and 107.
 - **Chain of Thought (COT)**: The COT prompt is currently not included in the system prompt.
-You can uncomment and modify it as needed.
+You can uncomment it in line 101 and modify it as needed in line 32.
 (After testing, COT cannot improve the accuracy of ChatGPT's chess game, but it can somewhat reduce illegal outputs.)

 ### Stockfish Engine Path

-Ensure that the `STOCKFISH_PATH` variable points to the correct path of the Stockfish executable on your system.
+Ensure that the `STOCKFISH_PATH` variable in line 23 points to the correct path of the Stockfish executable on your system.

 ### GUI Settings